Archive The Ultimate Parental Guide on How to Teach Kids About Scams

 Malware Download Scams

 There are few things as universal in human experience as pop-ups.
 Pop-ups have been the source of many infuriating clicks and groans.
 But believe it or not, that’s the bright side of things.
-Sometimes a pop-up can be quite fascinating.
-Examples include quizzes like “What Power Ranger am I?” and virus detection warnings.
-The latter example can lead to malware finding its way to your computer.

-Claiming that your computer is riddled with viruses can be internet pop-ups, emails, etc. The idea is to get you to download software that will be hard to get rid of.
-This malicious software can harm you in a variety of ways.
-It might be ransomware that can encrypt all your data and only give you the encryption code if you pay a ransom, practically holding your data hostage.
+It might be ransomware that can encrypt all your data.
+It then only gives you the encryption code if you pay a ransom, practically holding your data hostage.
 It can also be a computer-wrecking virus; who knows what goes on in cyberattackers’ minds?

 The best way to prevent such threats is to inspect everything you download or install carefully.
 In the case of games and software, try downloading the original versions from the manufacturer’s website instead of unofficial or cracked versions.
 Also, double-check if your browser or computer warns you about the security of the file you’re about to download.
 And finally, if the download starts automatically without you prompting anything, it’s definitely time to investigate.